izrodsym/library/README.md

 # library
 To implement a program that describes the work of a private library.

 The library contains reading materials.
 Books can be borrowed from the library, and the books are divided by genre into separate sections.
-Each book has:
-• name,
-• author,
-• date of issue,
-• publishing house,
-• genre (romance novel, thriller, ...).
+Each book has: name, author, date of issue, publishing house,genre (romance novel, thriller, ...).

 The library also contains magazines and textbooks.
-The magazines have:
-• name,
-• publishing house,
-• category (fashion, popular science, ...),
+The magazines have: name, publishing house, category (fashion, popular science, ...), issue number, date of issue.
-• issue number,
-• date of issue.

-Textbooks have:
-• name,
-• author,
-• publishing house,
-• topic (History, Programming, ...).
+Textbooks have: name, author, publishing house, topic (History, Programming, ...).

 Textbooks are divided by subject in the library, and magazines by category.
 Each reading has a claim history list where you fill in:
 <rental date> - <return date>.